 Job Offer description

-We seek a motivated associate for a post-doc at the Climate Change Ecology Research Unit, Faculty of Geographical and Geological Sciences of the University of Adam Mickiewicz, in the OPUS project financed by the National Science Center.
+We seek a motivated associate for a post-doc at the Climate Change Ecology Research Unit, Faculty of Geographical and Geological Sciences of the University of Adam Mickiewicz, in the OPUS project financed by the National Science Center, Poland.
+The research is based on peat cores obtained from peatlands in Poland, Estonia and Norway.
 The successful candidate will be responsible for data analysis and article writing.
-Work in a friendly, dynamic and supportive environment of co-workers.
+Within the time of the contract, successful candidate will have an ability to broaden their competences in proxy analyses important for peatland palaeoecology, particularly pollen, testate amoebae or non-pollen palynomorphs.
+We offer work in a friendly, dynamic and supportive environment.

 Due to the unavailability of Siberian areas for research, the activities were moved to Europe – mainly Poland, Estonia and Norway.